nsfinkelstein/blog/content/posts/2023-03-18-intrinsic-reinforcement-learning.md

 internal state.

 In other cases, the reward function looks only at the agent's state.
-A reinforcement learning benchmark called [Avalon](https://generallyintelligent.com/avalon/) takes the approach.
+A reinforcement learning benchmark called [Avalon](https://generallyintelligent.com/avalon/) takes this approach.
 In this case, the agent exists in an adversarial environment and has to survive by eating.
 In essence, the agent gets a positive reward whenever it eats.
 The state of the environment itself is irrelevant.